 Cassie graduated summa cum laude from Truman State University in 2005 and completed her masters at Truman in 2008.
 As a student activist, she founded the Kirksville Bike Co-op, an organization that secured space on campus for a student-run community bike shop and subsequently won administrative support for its cooperative vision.
 She was a leader in coordinating Truman’s annual Earth Week events, which include a community festival, workshops, an environmental studies conference, keynote speaker, group bike ride, and film viewing.
 As a graduate teaching assistant, she designed and implemented a service-learning component for the Introduction to Environmental Studies course she taught, while enriching the curriculum for the unique, team-taught class.
 She has self-published her creative nonfiction thesis, Roots of a Nomad, which served as the culmination of her graduate studies in English.

 Cassie is a St. Louis native, happy to be working toward positive change in her community.
-She grew up in University City (attended U. City High School) and now lives with her husband, Tim, and dog, Samson, in South City.
+She grew up in University City (attended U. City High School) and now lives with her husband, Tim, daughter Hazel, and dog, Samson, in South City.
 She is an urban homesteader, community gardener, beekeeper, and bike commuter.